QwikDev/qwik/client/component/README.md

 ## State

 A component store state.
-There are three different kinds of states which Qoot recognizes:
+There are three different kinds of states which Qwik recognizes:

 1. **Private State**: A private state of the component is a state which only matters to the component.
 For example, in case of a collapsible UI element, whether or not the element is collapsed is private state of the component.
 (A component can choose to expose its private state, but that is beyond the scope of this discussion.)
 1. **Shared State**: A shared state is information that can be part of more than one component.
 Typically this is information that needs to be persisted on the server.
 Because it is shared between components it can't be serialized within each components because doing so would lead to duplication.
 An example would be a to-do item in a task tracking application.